Rochdale and District Mind

 Our offices may be closed but we are working hard to support the communities of Rochdale, Middleton and Heywood with their mental health and wellbeing.

-We understand that the current situation may be a causing concern and anxiety for people.
+We understand the current situation may be a causing concern and anxiety for people.
 We are changing how we deliver our services and we will continue to support our communities.

 Our Wellbeing Coordinators are contacting our current clients to check on their wellbeing and letting them know we are there for them.